TheCalculus/chasm/src/BUGS.md

 ------------------------------------------------------------ (resolved, see #3d98d3e)
 ## (24/07/23) `parse` in `templator_parlex.c` has been renamed to generateNodeTree to better match its purpose
 ------------------------------------------------------------
+bug 4 (parseTreeToHTML not iterating through node sequence correctly) the cause of this bug is pretty obvious, as the node sequence is a tree-like structure rather than a one-dimensional list. since there is always garaunteed to be only one root node (html), iterating through each "node" results in only 1 iteration